 Travel and landscape photographers will find it useful that the K-3 III has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The K-3 III is a recent model that features in the current product line-up of Pentax.
-In contrast, the 7D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 7D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Pentax K-3 III Manual.
+Further information on the features and operation of the 7D and K-3 III can be found, respectively, in the Canon 7D Manual (free pdf) or the online Pentax K-3 III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 7D and the Pentax K-3 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.